wheresrhys/fetch-mock/docs/_api-mocking/mock_response.md

   - types:
     - Function
     content: |-
-      A function that is passed the arguments `fetch` is called with and that returns any of the responses listed above
+      A function that returns any of the options documented above.
+The function will be passed the `url` and `options` `fetch` was called with.
+If `fetch` was called with a `Request` instance, it will be passed `url` and `options` inferred from the `Request` instance, with the original `Request` will be passed as a third argument.
     examples:
       - "(url, opts) => opts.headers.Authorization ?
 200 : 403"
       - "(_, _, request) => request.headers.get('Authorization') ?
 200 : 403"